attestate/ad/whitepaper.md

 ![Untitled-2024-10-25-1225 (2)](https://github.com/user-attachments/assets/20eaeb82-6248-4230-82d1-c35e08530460)

+In the example above, the tax period is always 30 days, which means that the entire collateral is taxed over that period.
+Notice what this does to the steepness of price decay.
+The higher the initial price $p(0)$, the more collateral (in absolute terms) will depreciate during the tax period.
+The lower chart shows this more clearly by comparing the holding costs of the same ad, at two different price points for a roughly similar-length period.

-As the tax period $T$ remains constant, and since the $(1 - \frac{t - t_0}{T})$
-part will trend to zero throughout the tax period, the price depreciation of the property in absolute terms is determined by the size of the collateral $c$.
-This can be seen on the above figure on the lower graph where the initial price, or for that matter, the size of the collateral determines the steepness of the depreciation function.
+In more mathematicaly terms: As the tax period $T$ remains constant, and since the $(1 - \frac{t - t_0}{T})$ part will trend to zero throughout the tax period, the price depreciation of the property in absolute terms is determined by the size of the collateral $c$.
+This can also be seen in the above figure on the lower graph where the initial price, or for that matter, the size of the collateral determines the steepness of the depreciation function.

 We call this concept Depreciating Licenses.

-### Basic Implementation
+## Implementing Depreciating Licenses in Solidity

+Now, when actually implementing the theory of LVT, Harberger taxes and depreciating licenses into Solitity there are all sorts of challenges which arise from the pseudonomous nature of online identity.
+We'll shed some lights on the challenges and how we've overcome them in our implementation.
-A basic implementation of depreciating licenses, using the $p(t)$ formula, has users deposit Ether as collateral into a smart contract we call "Ad."

-Throughout a user's holding period the collateral depreciates in value until the owner is overbid.
+First of all, a basic implementation of depreciating licenses, using the $p(t)$ formula, has users deposit Ether as collateral into a smart contract we call "Ad."
+Throughout a user's holding period the collateral then depreciates in value until the owner is overbid.
 Overbidding occurrs as a single transaction sending the last owner's collateral back, sending the fees to a treasury and accepting the new owner's collateral.

 The figure below visualizes that process: